 I offer web maintenance plans to keep your website up to date with an added fee each month. (based on hours needed)

-The goal of the site is to bring these non-profit groups in South Haven together through information and a shared purpose.
+The goal of the site is to bring non-profit groups in South Haven together through information and a shared purpose.
 Great organization, nice people, I am so glad to be involved with them.

 New website by the people at Foundry Hall for the South Haven community, from a grant from the South Haven Community Foundation.
 The folks over at Foundry Hall are pretty technical.
 They really do everything on their own website.
 So they decided to take that expertise and donate it to the cultural community in South Haven by sponsoring this website.